Published:

 In order to find the right home, homebuyers need to place themselves in a position to compete against multiple offers from other homebuyers.
 And to do that, buyers should follow a few helpful tactics.
 Some of the most important tips to follow include:

-• Hire a local real estate expert in Washington, Oregon, Idaho, or Colorado who understands the state of the market right now and can help you find the right home.
+• Hire a local real estate expert in Washington, Oregon, Idaho, California, or Colorado who understands the state of the market right now and can help you find the right home.
 Right now, the real estate market is not normal.
 It takes an expert to understand the ins and outs of buying a home in this market.

 • Get pre-approved from the market to make sure the offer looks serious to the seller.
 Those who get pre-approved from a lender will demonstrate a strong desire to buy, pushing their offer to the top.